MaxXyzzy/Munki-Middleware-AzureSAS/README.md

 Munki Middleware Azure SAS token Proof of Concept

 This is a test/PoC!
-I don't know anything about Python (first timer!), much about Munki, or much about Azure Storage :P
+I don't know anything about Python (first timer!), or much about Munki, or much about Azure Storage :P

 That said...
 It seems to work!
 Yay?